alexm610/RPN_Calculator/readme.txt

 	- with the new "enable = KEY[0]" system, we can also have a check for if SW[9] is high or low: if its high then that means a number is on the switches if its low, then that means an operation needs to happen, and read the switch value as an operation instead!
+	- note: have an error check!
+If an ALU operation is started, keep checking if the hardware tries to decrement the PC BELOW ZERO; meaning that the ALU operation was triggered without enough operands on the Stack!!!!!!!!!!!